ghostbsd/documentation/source/contributor/documentation.md

 * Create issues on our  [GitHub Documentation Issues](https://github.com/ghostbsd/documentation/issues/new).

 There are also tasks and issues that can be found at our [Documentation Management](https://github.com/orgs/ghostbsd/projects/5) on GitHub.

+If you see any article from the [Wiki](https://wiki.ghostbsd.org/) that could be ported communicate the effort with the others in the GhostBSD dev chat.